Hiring for potential

 Companies have different hiring strategies.
-Some believe that
+Some believe that hiring for potential

-brightest people on the team to make the company great.
+solves all problems and gets the brightest people on the team to make the company great.
 Is this really true?
 Do the people with the greatest potential achieve extraordinary results and make companies great?

 Being in the IT industry for 30 years in different setups like large Blue Chips, start ups and investor backed companies, I have experienced environments with great performance, turn around situations, growth cases and saturated organizations.
 People who have made a difference to the organization, the culture and the performance have very different backgrounds, potential and experience.
 They are not always the ones with best assessment for potential.